Erti14/portfolio/src/content/post/protect_work_computer/secure_work_computer.md

 ---
 title: How to Secure a Workplace Computer
-description: Secure a woekplace computer.
+description: Take a look at the measures needed to secure your computer
 publishDate: "2025-05-11T16:00:00Z"
 ---